The Internet and The Torah:

 Artificial Intelligence, Big Data, Algorithms and Social Media

-The Danger and Promise
+The Challenge and Promise

 Whether we realize it or not, Artificial Intelligence is all around us and plays an active role in our daily lives.
 Every time we use our Smart Phone, do a Google search, open our Facebook newsfeed, make a deposit, or get a product recommendation from Amazon, AI is lurking in the background.